nus-cs2103-AY2324S2/ip/docs/README.md

 - [X] Get your tasks for a particular day!
 - [X] Mark and unmark your tasks as you complete them!

+# Set Up
+1. Download the file from [here](https://github.com/whelan-low/ip/releases/tag/A-Release)
+2. Preferably, set up a folder to put the JAR file inside
+3. Ensure you have `Java 11` installed
+4. Run the JAR file, and let Greg do the rest!

 # Commands Available

 ### Legend: